jtr13/EDAV/publish_using_r.Rmd

 ## Hooking Up Travis

 This tutorial is designed to help you add Travis to your GitHub Pages bookdown web site.
 It assumes you already have a working web site, with pages stored in a `gh-pages` branch.
-We also provide a bonus section on custom domain names, which doesn't have to do with Travis, because what the heck.

 We're not necessarily recommending the `gh-pages` route; we chose it since we found examples that worked for us using this method.
 Since the `/docs` folder is a newer and cleaner approach, it is certainly possible that it provides a better way to organize the repo.